cuthbertLab/music21/music21/doc/html/_sources/faq.txt

 Can I synthesize sounds with music21?

-    Maybe, maybe not.
-But if that's your main goal, you're missing the point of the package.
     Music21 is for manipulating symbolic musical data.
 Symbolic output can, however, be used as control data within a large variety of synthesis packages.
-And we do output MIDI, if that's good enough for your purposes.
+Writing a python script to author alternative data formats is one of many plausible approaches.

+How do I install music21?

+    Please see the complete install instructions: :ref:`install`.

 Utilities